 All ages are welcome at most of these dances.
 I’ve danced with people that are nearing 80 and with babies in Snuglis on a parent’s chest.
 If you are considering bringing children, it’s probably a good idea to connect with the facilitator first.
 If you bring them, you will need to make sure they and the other dancers stay safe.

 All of the founders and facilitators listed below are on Facebook, and some of the dances have their own Facebook page or website.
 Links are provided below for more details.

 - Tribal Joy meets Sunday mornings from 10-1 at The High Road, 700 Dawson (just south of the river with views of the downtown skyline).
 Oscar Madera is the founder and most frequent facilitator. $12, or buy 5 dances for $50 or 10 for $100.
 Tribal Joy and Ecstatic Soul Sessions honor each other’s dance cards.

 - Ecstatic Dance Austin (click here for website and to join email list) meets at Dark Clan Fight Lab, 1106 Smith Road #106 (near 183 and Bolm Rd. in east Austin) on Sundays, 9:30-12:30.
 David Baker and Ellen Evans are the founders and facilitators. $12.

 - Reset meets every Monday, 5:15-6:45 pm, at Dance International, 2417 Buell, in north Austin near Burnet and Steck.
-It was founded and is facilitated by Lisa DeLand, a 5 Rhythms teacher trained by Gabrielle Roth. $15.
+This class was founded and is facilitated by Lisa DeLand, a 5 Rhythms teacher who trained with Gabrielle Roth. $15.

 - Ecstatic Soul Sessions meets Tuesday evenings from 7:30-10 at The High Road.
-Mia E. Pem is the founder and frequent facilitator.
-On the first Tuesday of every month, there’s live music from Spirit Lab Music. $12 per dance, or buy 5 dances for $50 or 10 for $100.
+Mia E. Pem is the founder and a frequent facilitator along with Lisa DeLand, Joel Laviolette, and others, including occasional live music. $12 per dance, or buy 5 dances for $50 or 10 for $100.
 Tribal Joy and Ecstatic Soul Sessions honor each other’s dance cards.